Category Archives: Science

 The case is solved.
 I have NO CANCER!!
 I have a referral to an oncologist to discuss risk reduction options and to a genetic counselor to discuss testing for BRCA 1 and 2.
 I’m higher risk but so is living in general.
 Time to celebrate!

-And here’s another craft Claire and I did (since life does go on even while parts of it are stalled):
+And here’s another craft Bean and I did (since life does go on even while parts of it are stalled):

 letter u